philosowaffle/obisidian-work-template/002 meta/vault specification/Codebase Notes.md

 ### 🪟Dynamic Views

-- Meetings that link back to this codebase will automatically display in the Meetings section
+- [[Meeting Notes]] that link back to this codebase will automatically display in the Meetings section

 ### ⚠️ Dependencies